-- Fully reinvest all of your dividend income to buy more shares of stock in the company (presumably, to earn even more dividends in the future)
+- Fully reinvest all of your dividend income to buy more shares of stock in the company in order to presumably earn even more dividends in the future.

-- Fully pay out all dividends you earn, either by issuing a check or through a direct deposit to your bank account.
+- Fully pay out all dividends you earn—either by issuing a check or by direct depositing the funds into your bank account.

 For long-term investors who favor high dividend producing stocks, and regularly reinvestment opportunities, a DRIP is an excellent low-cost option.
 But there are some drawbacks.
 For example, you cannot borrow on margin against stocks held in a DRIP account and you can't quickly sell off your stock positions, because you must first call the transfer agent or fill out paperwork to start the process, which can take several days.
 On the other hand, these added measures may give you time to think twice about making rash and impulsive investment decisions.